Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/modify/vertex_weight.rst

 Viewing Modified Weights
 ------------------------

-You can view the modified weights in *Weight Paint* mode.
+You can view the modified weights in *Weight Paint mode*.
 This also implies that you'll have to disable the Vertex Weight modifiers if you want to see the original weights of the vertex group you are editing.